 The process of cooking is really simple.
-Melt 4 or 5 thick slices of butter in a pan over a medium heat until it is bubbling slightly.
+Melt a couple of thick slices of butter (I’ve got measurements below if you’d prefer to follow an exact recipe!) in a pan over a medium heat until it is bubbling slightly.
 If you are using even slightly salted butter take extra care to make sure the butter does not burn as the salt makes this a lot more likely.
 Peel and either finely chop or crush the garlic and stir that into the butter before adding the prawns until they cover the bottom of the pan.
 Toss them every few minutes so they are entirely coated in the butter and they start to heat through.
 While you are doing this, melt a few more thick slices of butter into the pan around the prawns.
 Once the butter has turned slightly orange, smells amazing and the prawns have heated through, stir in a very large handful of chopped parsley and serve the prawns in slightly warmed bowls to stop the butter from starting to set in the bottom as you eat.

 Eating this at home, we just make a mess of ourselves and clean up later – our only concession to preparing the table being a bowl ready for the discarded shells – but if you do plan on serving this to guests, put out a small bowl with warm water and a lemon slice (it helps remove the fat) for each person to wash their fingers after enjoying these – and don’t bother using a white tablecloth!

 This simple and delicious recipe for French-style Pan Fried King Prawns in Garlic Butter is an indulgent summer lunchtime treat – ready in just 15 minutes and requiring just 4 ingredients it is perfect served with a baguette to mop up all that delicious prawn-infused garlic butter from the bottom of your bowl.

 2 large garlic cloves

 roughly 300g (10 oz) cooked shell on prawns